Blue Crabs, Clams, Conchs & Oysters

 Methods of Take and Limits

 A fishing license is required to harvest clams in waters of the State of Delaware.
-See Fishing License Information for details.
+See Fishing License Info for details.

 It is unlawful for any person to attempt to take, catch, kill or reduce to possession any hard clams with a device other than a hand-held rake with a head no wider than fourteen (14) inches measured perpendicular to the tines and a straight handle not in excess of seven (7) feet in length.